Jesenice: Government

 Three political parties have been prominent throughout Jesenice's history; they are currently known as the Liberal Democracy of Slovenia (LDS), the Slovenian People's Party (SLS), and the Slovenian Democratic Party (SDS).
 Another influential political party is the Social Democrats (SD).

 Tomaž Tom Mencinger of the Social Democrats has been the mayor of the Municipality of Jesenice since 2006.

 Economy

 With Slovenia joining the European Union and its funding resources in 2004, Jesenice began a massive urban reconstruction.
 Current projects include rebuilding some old parts of Jesenice, building a second high school and improvements to existing sporting facilities.

 Almost all of the 1950s steelmill buildings were demolished.
 The existing ironworks has undergone massive modernization, and it currently employs around 1,350 workers.
-New town-center with new seat of local government was built in the former industrial part of town.
+A new town-center with a new seat of local government was built in the former industrial part of town.
 Two shopping centers were also constructed, one in the new town-center, and a larger one in Plavž.